Skip to main content Skip to accessibility

 The specific roles in the assisted dying process are:

 • Independent Assessment Doctor.
-A the doctor who undertakes the second assessment of the person who has requested an assisted death
+A doctor who undertakes the second assessment of the person who has requested an assisted death

 • Pharmacy professionals.
 Pharmacists and pharmacy technicians who will prepare and dispense the substance used in assisted dying